tejanarra/Task-Manager/Backend/README.md

 yarn install

 Environment Variables

-Create a file named .env in the project root (same level as server.js), and populate it with:
+Create a .env file in the project root, containing:

 # Server
 PORT=5001